samsungsamiio/samsungsami.io/source/sami/api-spec.md

 `GET /rules/<ruleId>/executions`
 {:.pa.param.http}

-Returns statistics for executions of a Rule created by the application.
+Returns statistics for executions of a Rule.

 This call accepts application and user tokens as the access token.